superstrong/who-is-out/README.md

 ### As a consumer

-Just invite the new `out@<yourdomain.com>` user to your event and it will show up on the shared calendar and in the digest.
+Just invite the new `out@<yourdomain.com>` user to your vacation/offsite/sick day/etc. and it will show up on the shared calendar and in the digest.

 *Sample email digest:*